-(a) On or about January 15 of each year, the Board shall estimate the funds available for the next fiscal year, and shall use the allocation methodology in Section 2 of these rules to estimate each participant's allocation.

-(b) Eligible participants shall be notified of their allocation in writing.
+(a) On or about May 15 of each year, the Board shall estimate the funds available for the next fiscal year, and shall use the point allocation in Section 2 of these rules to estimate each participant's allocation. (b) Eligible participants shall be notified of their estimated allocation in writing.

-(c) For the fiscal year beginning July 1 and ending June 30, the participant shall certify by July 15 to the Board the following:
+(c) For the fiscal year beginning July 1 and ending June 30, the participant shall certify by June 15 to the Board the following:

-(A) The participant has adopted a budget which includes the estimated MAP allocation; and
+(Å) The participant has adopted a budget which includes the estimated MAP allocation; and

-(B) The number of eligible improved marine facilities maintained by the participant; and
+(B) The number of eligible improved marine facilities and site elements maintained by the participant; and